thinkpading/hello-world/README.md

 Just another repository

-this is just my first try.
+this is just my first try.now